open-company/open-company-storage/README.md

 ##### AWS

-[AWS SQS](https://aws.amazon.com/sqs/)  queues ace used to pass messages from the Storage Service to other OpenCompany services.
-Setup an SQS Queue and key/secret access to the queue using the AWS Web Console or API and update the corresponding .
+[AWS SQS](https://aws.amazon.com/sqs/)  queues are used to pass messages from the Storage Service to other OpenCompany services.
+Setup an SQS Queue and key/secret access to the queue using the AWS Web Console or API and update the corresponding `aws-` configuration properties with the key, secret and queue names.

 ##### What's New